protickr/git-notebook/readme.md

 ( `$ git commit -m "msg"` ) > _**Repository**_ > (`$ git push` ) > _**Remote Repository**_
 Repository always has a commit hash that points to latest commit which is labeled as HEAD
 But working directory and staging area do not,
 Instead staging area keeps a virtual reference to latest commit or HEAD.
-Meaning as if Staging Area also had a commit hash as same as HEAD.
+Meaning as if Staging Area is as updated as latest commit of the repository.

 ## Git configuration